Image default

 You’ve previously expressed that performance is your true passion.
 Walk us through what it feels like to sing for an audience.

+Being on stage is actually the best state of mind for me—I love it.
+Of course, composing is also my passion and has been for a long time—but for me, being on stage and getting in contact with people allows you to receive a certain power or energy from the audience.
 It’s really very special to perform when there are a lot of audience members, or even a small number, because connecting with people always has a charm for me.
-The most amazing part of the whole experience is when you deliver your heart out and you are being completely honest, and if I may say naked, emotionally, in front of people.
+The most amazing part of the whole experience is when you sing your heart out and you are being completely honest—and if I may say, emotional naked—in front of people.
 Seeing their facial reactions and how they connect with you and your music is indescribable.
+This is very rewarding for me as an artist.
+I can really get through to them and help extract these emotions and memories from their own experiences.

 Apart from your strengths as a vocalist, you also have a clarinet degree.
 Can you talk about whether you think viewing musicality through an instrumentalist’s lens has shaped your vocal performances?